leandrabraeuninger/leandrabraeuninger.github.io/README.md

 <br>

-<h2 style="text-align: right">Contact</h2>
+## Contact
 ---
-Please don't hesitate to reach out to me if our research interests overlap, if your startup is looking for a research collaborator or scientific advisor or if you are looking for someone to teach or present on the topics of Health x AI x Ethics.
+Please don't hesitate to reach out to me if our research interests overlap, if your startup is looking for a research collaborator or scientific advisor or if you are looking for someone to teach or present on the topics of equitable HealthTech.

 Email: leandra.braeuninger@gmail.com